ridvikpal/SimplyTrack/README.md

 ![Alt text](modify_entries.png)

 ### CSV Data Import
 SimplyTrack has the ability to import data from CSV files.
 For this feature, I could have used the pandas csv reader, and I will change this in the future to use the pandas one, but I wanted the csv reader to be "smart".
-At the time of development, I wanted the csvreader to auto determine which rows contained which data by checking the headers.
+At the time of development, I wanted the csv reader to auto determine which rows contained which data by checking the headers.
 If the same data was split between multiple columns, it should be able to take that data and concatenate it.
 I didn't investigate how to do it with pandas at the time, but now I see it is possible and in the future I will change it.
 However, it is still fully functional and the CSV Import will import all the required data if it finds it in the CSV file:

 ![Alt text](import_csv_dialog.png)

 ### Graph All Data

 This is the feature I find the most useful.
 One of the most common things I do in my Excel financial tracker is track my account balance based on the transactions I do.
 This feature has been implemented with matplotlib.
-Additionally, I added a smart annotation that allows you to click on data points and see how a transaction either increased or decresed your balance.
+Additionally, I added a smart annotation that allows you to click on data points and see how a transaction either increased or decreased your balance.
 Very useful for checking your spending and earning habits and trends across *all accounts*:

 ![Alt text](graph_window.png)